black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 170
 Inside the if statement, add the string "Right!
 You win 20 gold!" to the end of text.innerText.
 Also, add 20 to the value of gold and update the goldText.innerText.

+# Step 171
+Now add an else statement.
+Inside, add "Wrong!
+You lose 10 health!" to the end of text.innerText.
+Subtract 10 from health and update healthText.innerText.